jpcre2/jpcre2/README.md

 1. PCRE2 library (`version >=10.21`).

-If the required PCRE2 version is not available in the official channel, download <a href="https://github.com/jpcre2/pcre2">my fork of the library</a> which will always be kept compatible with JPCRE2.
+If the required PCRE2 version is not available in the official channel, download <a href="https://github.com/jpcre2/pcre2">my fork of the library</a>.

 # Install or Include {#install-or-include}

-It can be installed as a separate library or can be used directly in a project by including the appropriate sources:
+The `jpcre2.hpp` header should be included in the source file that uses JPCRE2 functionalities.

+## Use with sources {#use-with-sources}

+After including the header you can compile your source either by installing and linking with JPCRE2 library or providing the following sources to your compiler:

 1. **jpcre2.hpp**
 2. **jpcre2.cpp**